web-work-tools/web-work-tools.github.io/_posts/2019-05-23-open-source-publishing.md

 It's true that it's a ton of work to do what *I* do, but you could use this concept for just one topic instead of 100 and build a valuable resource in a few days!

-For now, I think the best way to use PDF on the web is to turn it to images.
+I will publish monthly stats, though it won't always be the same, and if you have any requests, pop up in the issues.

+Soon, I'll have comments enabled, and that will be great.

+## How to present CSV?

+Because of multiple columns and long urls, it's difficult to display this informaiton in text form.
+It's easier for me to transform the pdf\csv into png.
+Then it's easily displayed on any screen.

 To get a high-quality image, I used [convert-my-image.com](http://convert-my-image.com/).

 ## Generating Pages from Data using Liquid